Corfu, information and visitors guide

 To the north dominates the mountain of Pantokrator, while the landscape is completed by the villages of the hinterland, both living and abandoned and picturesque fishing villages that have developed into tourist resorts, as well as lagoons with important ecosystems.

-Where to stay on Corfu
+Where to stay in Corfu

 There is plenty of good accommodation in most of Corfu, except inland and in the less populated south.
 Rooms can be booked online at all the major resorts.
 Those escaping the crowds can head inland where villages are untouched by tourism.